da-nrw/DNSCore/ContentBroker/src/main/markdown/format_module.md

 in order to perform the simple conversion (jpg->tif) from the above mentioned example.

-The first step the ContentBroker (via FIDO) performs is to determine the [PRONOM](http://www.nationalarchives.gov.uk/PRONOM/Default.aspx) puid for every file found in the +a-representation.
+The first step the ContentBroker (via FIDO) performs is to determine the [PRONOM](http://www.nationalarchives.gov.uk/PRONOM/Default.aspx)
+PUID for every file found in the +a-representation.
 For a file in the jpg format version 1.00 FIDO will report an identifier fmt/42 back to the ContentBroker, which in turn uses this identifier to check if there is a special
 [ConversionPolicy](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/object_model.md#conversionpolicy)
 matching this identifier.
 Here is an example of a matching **ConversionPolicy** which demonstrates their basic form: